INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 4. Now you can regenerate the .xsa file as described above.
 If it gives an error look in the `Messages` tab what is the reason.
 Most likely the name of one of the ports is wrong.
 Open the selected constraint .xdc file and search for `clk_in` and give the ports on the Block Diagram the exact same name as in the .xdc (or vice versa).
 The port name can be changed by changing the `Name` entry in `External Port Properties`.

+> [!Note]
+> If you have created the project using the tcl scripts, then modifying the top design might create an error that design_1_wrapper.v uses external ports which should have been deleted.
+This is a known bug in Vivado 2020.1 where modifications in design_1.bd are not automatically updated in design_1_wrapper.v.
+In this case you need (1) to create a new HDL wrapper and afterwards (2) disable and then (3) delete the old design_1_wrapper.v.
+The reason is that design_1_wrapper.v is copied by the tcl script into the wrong folder (`<project>/sources_1/imports/hdl/` instead of `<project>/sources_1/bd/design_1/hdl/`).
+My latest tcl's should not have this problem, but the older ones might require this manual fix.
+In case of problems let me know.

 ## Software implementation

 Petalinux is a simple Linux distribution which allows to run an embedded Linux operating system on the CPU part of the FPGA-SoC chip.
 The original board support package (.bsp) and demos are from [Digilent](https://reference.digilentinc.com/reference/software/petalinux/start) and require Petalinux 2017.4 installed on a Linux operating system.
 The present project works with Vivado and Petalinux 2020.1 on Ubuntu 20.04 LTS[^1].
 For the installation of Petalinux 2020.1 please consult the [Petalinux Tools guide from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug1144-petalinux-tools-reference-guide).
 More condensed information (maybe not fully up-to-date) can be obtained from [Cora-Z7-07S Petalinux BSP Project from Digilent](https://github.com/Digilent/Petalinux-Cora-Z7-07S/blob/master/README.md).
 The guides use the recommended installation folder /opt/pkg/petalinux[^2].